ian-ross/old-blog/static/data-visualisation.markdown

 <a href="dv/lpj-whyme-regression.png"><div class="img-left">![LPJ-WHyMe regression results](dv/lpj-whyme-regression-small.png)</div></a>

 In some cases, it can be better to invent a new kind of plot, not quite fitting into the standard categories.
-This plot <span class="arr-left">&nbsp;&nbsp;&nbsp;</span> shows an example.
+This plot <i class="arr-left"/> shows an example.
 It's very common in modelling studies that we perform parameter sensitivity experiments, to try to determine which parameters in our models are most influential.
 With several parameters and several model outputs to consider, the amount of data produced by such sensitivity experiments can be large.
 Here, we consider methane fluxes simulated by a permafrost vegetation methane emission model.
 We have four types of fluxes (total, plant-mediated, diffusion and ebullition), we are interested in the effects of varying seven different parameters, and we consider seven representative sites (numbers 1--7).
 This leads to a lot of model output.
 We can visualise the effect of varying different model parameters by considering linear regressions between model outputs (methane fluxes) and parameter values.
 Here, we display both the regression slope (using colour) and the correlation coefficient (using the size of the blobs) for all of these relationships.
 The most important relationships (big blobs, saturated colours) jump right out at you.
 Detecting which are the important parameters in a page-full of normal regression plots is much more difficult.

 Another way to display large amounts of information in a comprehensible way is to follow [Ed Tufte's][tufte] "small multiples" principle.
-Here <span class="arr-down">&nbsp;&nbsp;&nbsp;</span> is an extreme example.
+Here <i class="arr-down"/> is an extreme example.
 These images show sensitivity tests for a nonlinear dimensionality reduction method called Hessian locally linear embedding (HLLE) on a simple geometric test data set.
 The test data is a cloud of three-dimensional points (labelled by colour) representing a rectangular strip rolled up into a "Swiss roll" with a square hole in the middle.
 The HLLE method aims to recover the intrinsic two-dimensional structure of the dataset from the 3-dimensional point cloud -- a good result in the images below is a square with a square hole, with the points arranged in "rainbow" order from one end of the square to the other, with as little distortion of the square as possible.
 The "small multiples" show the results of running the HLLE algorithm for different numbers of data points (vertical axis) and different values of a neighbourhood size parameter used by the algorithm (horizontal axis).
 The left-hand image shows the results with perfect data (no noise) and the right-hand image with a small amount of Gaussian noise added to the positions of the points in the 3-dimensional point cloud.
-Without going into details (if you're interested, you can read [this blog post][hlle-blog] or if you're feeling particularly masochistic, Chapter 8 of my [PhD thesis][thesis]), it's clear from the overview that the small multiples approach gives that there are systematic variations in the performance of the HLLE algorithm as the number of data points and the
+Without going into details (if you're interested, you can read [this blog post][hlle-blog] or if you're feeling particularly masochistic, Chapter 8 of my
+[PhD thesis][thesis]), it's clear from the overview that the small multiples approach gives that there are systematic variations in the performance of the HLLE algorithm as the number of data points and the